-The days will be long and full participation is expected by all students.
-Course requirements include completion of assigned readings and associated questions in advance, maintaining a daily journal during the field school in which observations and questions are recorded, and submission of extended responses to daily questions as a follow-up final assignment to the field program.
+The days will be long and full participation is expected of all students.
+Course requirements include completion of assigned readings and associated questions in advance, completion of YFN 001 -

+Yukon First Nations 101 (online), maintaining a daily journal during the field school in which observations and questions are recorded, and submission of extended responses to daily questions as a follow-up final assignment to the field program.